 If you have a learning disability, you won’t need to apply for additional special housing accommodations.

 You can rest assured that SFA provides a variety of tools and resources to help you succeed.
-Each residence hall is equipped with a study room, and the Academic Assistance Resource Center (AARC) in Steen Library offers extra help to all students.
+Each residence hall is equipped with a study room, and the Academic Assistance Resource Center in Steen Library offers extra help to all students.